That was the month and year when my blogging journey truly began and when I decided to create something that was mine and mine only.

 I wish I could say that my intentions were pure and the only thing I wanted was to share what I learnt in life, but that would be a lie.

 I wanted to be cool and popular, and I wanted to get free stuff that other bloggers were getting.
 My ego was so huge that I was convinced I will be getting thousands of views in a matter of weeks.

 Boy was I wrong.

-I was writing about beauty and entertainment and fashion and I was posting recipes and shared stories about the law of attraction and how I cured myself of epilepsy because I believed I could.
+I was writing about beauty, entertainment and fashion.
+I was posting recipes and shared stories about the law of attraction and how I cured myself of epilepsy because I believed I could.
 I had absolutely no idea why I was doing it and what I wanted to achieve.

 Since I enjoyed posting about things I found entertaining there I figured why not make a website where I can take things to the next level and finally become as famous as Kristina Bazan from Kayture was.
-I didn’t even like her or read her blog, but she was blonde and pretty and from Europe and I wanted to be like her.
+I wasn’t even her fan or read her blog, but she was blonde and pretty and from Europe and I wanted to be like her.

 I was not passionate about anything I was writing on my website, as I was just looking for my big break which was not coming as I had no readers, no marketing plan and I absolutely wasn’t writing posts that I would be proud of.
 The only thing I was serious about was my logo which I got from Fiverr for 5 dollars.

-Exactly one year after starting my website – I will keep the name for myself but you can find it in one of my older posts – it crashed and I had to start again.
+Exactly one year after starting my website it crashed and I had to start again.